VNSNY CHOICE TOTAL (HMO D-SNP) PROVIDER AND PHARMACY DIRECTORY

 Icons in the Provider listings will indicate additional information such as if a provider is wheelchair accessible, speaks other languages, accepts new patients and more.
 To see the full detailed information for a provider while using the online provider search, click the View Full Profile button on the listing.
 The “Map” button will provide you with access to ways you may be able to get to the provider’s office.

-If you have questions about VNSNY CHOICE Total or need assistance in selecting a PCP, please call Member Services.
+If you have questions about VNSNY CHOICE Total or need assistance in selecting a PCP, please call us.

 You may obtain services from out-of-network providers in the following situations: